DelroyGayle/Biblia-Posters-PP5/README.md

 * Any changes can now be made to the poster
-* Clicking *Cancel* will take the user back to the *Poster Details* of the Poster in question
+* Clicking *Cancel* will take the user back to the *Poster Details* page of the Poster in question
 * Clicking *Update Poster*
 * Message showing a successful update